 This article about NASCAR home tracks was brought to you by IceMule.
-Their heavy duty coolers are designed to keep ice, food, and drinks cold for over twenty four hours, and the hefty design can hold enough goodies to please a crowd.
+They make the best backpack coolers designed to keep ice, food, and drinks cold for over twenty four hours, and the hefty design can hold enough goodies to please a crowd.
 From camping trips to tailgating, IceMule has you covered.

 With the deep Southern roots of American stock car racing, it should be no surprise that NASCAR rallies are practically synonymous with tailgating and RV culture.
 Making a pilgrimage to one of many NASCAR home tracks is as much about the experience of camping out at the stadium and connecting with other die-hard fans over grilled goodies and lawn chairs as it is about the roaring engines and fast-paced left turns.

 The sport’s origins are forever tied to Appalachian ridge runners modifying their Fords and Chevys to outrun the cops.
 But NASCAR has spread far beyond the Florida tracks where early races flourished, and beyond the Piedmont hills of Charlotte, North Carolina, the city many NASCAR drivers and crew members call home.

 Today you can follow racing teams from coast to coast, and even outside the continental U.S. And while not every track has a campground on the infield, you can bet your back wheel that the jubilant energy of race weekend will spill over to a tailgate party somewhere nearby.

 21 NASCAR Home Tracks That Will Satisfy Your Need for Speed